-When this facility is enabled, the service manager is added as a facet of the server's admin object.
+When you enable the service manager, IceBox adds it as a facet of the server's admin object.
 As a result, the identity of the service manager is the same as that of the admin object, and the name of its facet is IceBox.ServiceManager.

 The identity of the admin object uses either a UUID or a statically-configured value for its category, and the value admin for its name.
 For example, consider the following property definitions:

 '''

-Ice.Admin.Endpoints=tcp -h 127.0.0.1 -p 10001
+Ice.Admin.Endpoints=tcp -h 127.0.0.1 -p 10001 Ice.Admin.InstanceName=IceBox

-Ice.Admin.InstanceName=IceBox

 '''